polywrap/as-bigint/README.md

 ## Acknowledgements

-Web3API funded development of BigInt to use in our development tools for fast, language-agnostic decentralized API development.
-Web3api allows developers to interact with any web3 protocol from any language, making between-protocol composition is easy.
-Learn more at web3api.dev.
+Web3API developed BigInt to use in the development tools we produce for fast, language-agnostic decentralized API development.
+Web3api allows developers to interact with any web3 protocol from any language, making between-protocol composition easy.
+Learn more at https://web3api.dev/.

 The BigInt method implementations are largely based on *BigNum Math: Implementing Cryptographic Multiple Precision Arithmetic 1st Edition* by Tom St Denis.